 Overhead doors run along vertical and horizontal tracks.
 Overhead garage doors are a very practical choice for large cars or trucks or if the opening of your door is so small you can barely get your car in.
 These doors work well with electric garage door openers.
 They have multiple hinged panels instead of a single panel system.
 This way, each panel can be replaced independently if one is damaged by weather, accident or wear and tear.

 Another advantage to sliding doors is you have more overhead space.
 This way you can store canoes, ladders, bikes, and other equipment on the ceiling without worrying the door will get in the way.
 With an overhead garage door, the overhead space is taken up by storage of both the garage door opener and the garage door itself.
-And yes, you can install an automatic opener with sliding doors.
+And yes, you can install an automatic opener with sliding doors so you won’t have to get out your car and open the garage each time.
 One option is to have the opener located on the sidewall as opposed to the ceiling.
 This is usually much more convenient for space.